 Help with paying housing costs

 In most cases Universal Credit is paid to the claimant, and it’s up to them to pay their rent themselves.
 However, in some circumstances housing costs can be paid straight to the landlord, if this is needed to help a claimant manage their household costs.
-In Scotland, claimants who have an online Universal Credit account can choose this option themselves.
+In Scotland, claimants can choose this option themselves.
 To find out more see What landlords need to do

 If a claimant’s Universal Credit payment doesn’t cover all of their housing costs they may be able to get extra help from their local authority through a discretionary housing payment

 Universal Credit claimants may also be eligible for a reduction in their Local Council Tax.
 They can start the process to apply for Local Council Tax Reduction on GOV.UK.
 It will take them to their local council’s website, which will tell them what they need to do.

 New Universal Credit claimants should apply for Local Council Tax Reduction straight away, as many local councils will not backdate it.
 They do not need to wait until their claim for Universal Credit has been approved or paid.